Breathing & Meditation

 Gratitude for Pitta Imbalance

-When Pitta is elevated, the mind becomes critical, frustrated, and dissatisfied.
-You may focus on what is wrong, what needs fixing, and what others are doing poorly.
+When Pitta is elevated, the mind becomes critical, frustrated, dissatisfied.
+You focus on what is wrong, what needs fixing, what others are doing poorly.

-How gratitude helps: Gratitude softens the critical Pitta mind by redirecting attention toward what is working.
+How gratitude helps: Gratitude softens the critical Pitta mind by pointing attention toward what is working.
 It cools the inner fire of judgement and opens the heart.

-Pitta-specific focus: Gratitude for imperfection, for lessons learned through difficulty, and for the achievements of others.
+Pitta-specific focus: Gratitude for imperfection, for lessons learned through difficulty, for the achievements of others.

 Gratitude for Kapha Imbalance

-When Kapha is elevated, the mind becomes heavy, attached, and resistant to change.
-You may feel stuck, nostalgic for the past, or unable to let go.
+When Kapha is elevated, the mind becomes heavy, attached, resistant to change.
+You feel stuck.
+Nostalgic for the past.
+Unable to let go.

 How gratitude helps: Gratitude for the present moment lifts Kapha heaviness and creates a sense of abundance that reduces clinging.
 It opens space for new experiences.